EPMQ/Getting-Started/README.md

 #### Apache Spark

 Spark has become popular due to its ability to process large data sets at speed.
-By default, Spark is multi-threaded whereas Pandas is single-threaded.
-Spark code can be executed in a distributed way, on a Spark Cluster, whereas Pandas runs on a single machine.
-Spark is lazy, which means it will only execute when you collect (ie. when you actually need to return something), and in the meantime it builds up an execution plan and finds the optimal way to execute your code.
-This differs to Pandas, which is eager, and executes each step as it reaches it.
-Spark is also less likely to run out of memory as it will start using disk when it reaches its memory limit.
+By default, Spark is multi-threaded, executing code in a distributed way.
+Also, Spark is lazy, which means it will only execute when you collect (ie. when you actually need to return something), and in the meantime it builds up an execution plan and finds the optimal way to execute your code.

 - [PySpark Tutorial](https://youtu.be/_C8kWso4ne4) - FreeCodeCamp.org / Krish Naik
 - [PySpark – A Beginner’s Guide to Apache Spark and Big Data](https://algotrading101.com/learn/pyspark-guide/) - algotrading 101 Blog
 - [Introduction to PySpark](https://medium.com/the-researchers-guide/introduction-to-pyspark-a61f7217398e) - Rahul Raoniar (Note: Open in anonimous window or refresh cookies if you exceeded your daily free readings)
+- [From pandas to PySpark](https://towardsdatascience.com/from-pandas-to-pyspark-fd3a908e55a0) - Zolzaya Luvsandorj (Note: Open in anonimous window or refresh cookies if you exceeded your daily free readings)
+- [Ultimate PySpark Cheat Sheet](https://towardsdatascience.com/ultimate-pyspark-cheat-sheet-7d3938d13421) - Kovid Rathee (Note: Open in anonimous window or refresh cookies if you exceeded your daily free readings)

 ### Machine Learning with Python